-Tonight Hallmark is premiering its first Winter Fest 2018 movie, Love on the Slopes.
-The movie takes place at Ridgeline Resort in Colorado, where copy editor Alex has to write a story about trying a series of extreme sports.
+Hallmark’s Love on the Slopes, which first premiered in 2018, takes place at Ridgeline Resort in Colorado.
+In the movie, copy editor Alex has to write a story about trying a series of extreme sports.
 But is Ridgeline Resort real?
 Can you really go there and try a bunch of extreme sports?
 Unfortunately, Love on the Slopes was not actually filmed in Colorado.
 But you can still visit where the movie was filmed and try out a lot of different extreme sports if you want to relive the movie.

 Thomas Beaudoin, who plays Cole, said in a behind-the-scenes video for Hallmark Channel that the movie was filmed on Whistler Mountain in Canada.
-But just like Love on the Slopes featured extreme sports like zip lining, bungee jumping, skiing, tubing, and more, you can also visit Whistler Mountain and do a lot of fun sports there, too.
-The sports listed on their activities page include skiing, snowboarding, heli-skiing (that sounds interesting), cat skiing, backcountry ski tours, nordic skiing, winter ziplining, dog sledding (yes please), a tube park, snowshoeing, snowmobiling, ice climbing, winter bungee jumping, tree top adventures, ice fishing, eagle viewing, and even sleigh rides.
+Just as Love on the Slopes featured extreme sports like zip-lining, bungee jumping, skiing, tubing, and more, you can also visit Whistler Mountain and do a lot of fun sports there, too.
+The sports listed on their activities page include skiing, snowboarding, heli-skiing, cat skiing, backcountry ski tours, nordic skiing, winter ziplining, dog sledding, a tube park, snowshoeing, snowmobiling, ice climbing, winter bungee jumping, tree top adventures, ice fishing, eagle viewing, and even sleigh rides.
 So yes, you can get pretty much any adventure you saw on the movie — and more — by visiting the location where the movie was filmed.
 There’s even a Whistler Adventure School you can join, where you design and build your own custom skates or board, creating your own souvenir to remember your trip.

 Here’s a video about mountain biking in Whistler, during some not-so-snowy months: